 The emerald ash borer larvae feed on the inner bark of ash trees, disrupting the tree’s ability to transport water and nutrients, killing the host tree.
 In areas where EAB is present, green, white, and black ash trees have been observed to have near 99% mortality rate.
 As there are an estimated 1 billion ash trees in the urban and forested areas in Minnesota, the threat that EAB poses to the state is clear.

 Watch a recent webinar about our forest management plan to address EAB throughout the Mississippi National River and Recreation Area.

 -Determine the steps our partners along the river are taking to manage EAB, and compile the results into a best management practices document.

--Assess the carbon storage properties of the Ash tree population in Mississippi National River and Recreation Area.
-As ash trees make up nearly a quarter of the trees in MNRRA they represent a significant amount of stored carbon (a contributing greenhouse gas), the death of the trees would release this carbon back into the atmosphere.
+-Assess the carbon storage properties of the ash tree population in Mississippi National River and Recreation Area.
+As ash trees make up nearly a quarter of the trees in MISS, they represent a significant amount of stored carbon (a contributing greenhouse gas).
+The death of the trees would release this carbon back into the atmosphere.

 Mississippi Park Connection

-We will be working with our partners in both the cities and counties within the MNRRA as well as other land managers, the Minnesota GreenCorps, the University of Minnesota, and others to add tools for entities to use to educate and combat the spread of EAB.
+We will be working with our partners in both the cities and counties within MISS as well as other land managers, the Minnesota GreenCorps, the University of Minnesota, and others to add tools for entities to use to educate and combat the spread of emerald ash borer.

 Learn about how you can help Plant for the Future.